ash106/alexs_dinner/README.md

 These tools just happen to be similar to the stack used at Unsplash.
 What are the chances?

 You can mess around with the data by visiting the [homepage](https://alexsdinner.herokuapp.com/).
-Try adding a new meal for today or editing an already existing meal, then using the links below to interact with the API.
+Try adding a new meal for today or editing an already existing meal, then use the links below to interact with the API.

 Useful links: